 About the Award

 The Excellence in Statistical Reporting Award was established to recognize members of the media for their presentation of the science of statistics and its role in public life.
 The award can be given for a single statistical presentation or for sustained worthy contributions to the statistical profession.
-Honorees receive an engraved award.
+Honorees receive an engraved award plus some travel reimbursement.

 The Excellence in Statistical Reporting Award is bestowed upon a distinguished individual based on the following criteria:

 - Correctness, clarity, fairness, brevity, and professionalism of communications

 - Importance, relevance, and overall effectiveness in affecting the intended audience

 - Impact on the growth and national or regional exposure of statistics

 - Appreciation for and emphasis of the statistical aspects of a particular issue or event

 - Excellent coverage of research on statistics or statistical issues